Please read the following for more on: Privacy, Records, Scope of Service, Confidentiality, and FAQs.

 Please be assured your privacy is our utmost concern.
 We are committed to keeping your protected healthcare information confidential.
 Information is shared among healthcare providers providing services to you, on an as needed basis, but information is not released to anyone unless you provide specific written consent.
 There are some legally required exceptions to this.
 The student / health care provider relationship is confidential and information will not be disclosed without your written permission EXCEPT by court order, subpoena, or where disclosure is required or allowed by law including but not limited to:

-- When the patient may harm, or poses a danger to, himself/herself or others, or the camus community
+- When the patient may harm, or poses a danger to, himself/herself or others, or the campus community

 - When there is reasonable suspicion of child neglect or abuse, including sexual exploitation (Child Abuse and Neglect Reporting Act Penal Code Sections 11164-11174.3)